 *Notes on the 'assignSG' command

 This command is part of Maya, but for some reason they chose not to make it accessible until after the buildShaderMenus.mel script has been sourced.
-This normally happens when you right-click on an object in the 3D viewports, but this script is also sourced automatically when the Render Passes plugin is loaded.
+This normally happens when you right-click on an object.
+When using the assignSG command in an override, you should source this script yourself (as shown in the above example) to ensure it is available.
 This command prints out a line like // Result: big_ball_matSG // to the script editor - if you get tired of lots of these appearing when you switch between passes containing assignSG commands, you can comment out the line that prints this message in the buildShaderMenus.mel MEL script within your Maya installation.

 Using the settings shown in the image above, the following files will be written out: